spring-projects-experimental/spring-boot-thin-launcher/README.md

 in the standard `META-INF/maven` location.

-The app jar in the demo is built using the Spring Boot plugin and a custom `Layout` (so it only builds with Spring Boot 1.5.x and above).
+The app jar in the demo is built using the Spring Boot plugin and a custom `Layout` (so it only builds with Spring Boot 1.5.x and above, and for Gradle with Spring Boot 2.0.x you have to explicitly execute the `thinJar` task).

 ## Caching JARs